pflanze/ml2json/docs/hacking.md

  nested structures like linked lists; those can be silenced with `no warnings 'recursion';`.

- - self tail-calling in strict code (non-lazy code, i.e. code that doesn't return closures by using `Chj::FP2::Lazy`'s `Delay`) can be expressed with a label like `LP: { ... }` and `redo LP;` instead of creating a `$LP` closure.
+ - tail calls to self can be expressed with a label like `LP: { ... }` and `redo LP;` instead of creating a closure like `$LP`.
 This is faster than the closure and saves one from going through the 'weaken' circus.
-(Of course "while" or "do..while" can also be used, but labels are closer to function
- calls: they have a name which can have documentory purposes and also allow for calls across nestings of different loops, and can be put before picking up arguments from `@_`, which means, `@_=..; redo LP;` can be used which is closer to `@_=..; goto $LP;` should code be changed to the latter later on.)
+(Of course "while" or "do..while" can also be used, but labels are closer to function calls: they have a name which can have documentary purposes and also allow for calls across nestings of different loops, and can be put before picking up arguments from `@_`, which means, `@_=..; redo LP;` can be used which is closer to `@_=..; goto $LP;` should code be changed to the latter later on.)

  - when using functions to walk lazy lists (streams as in `Chj::FP2::Stream`), the location holding the original reference to the